stepanataccolade/docsv2/sources/gs_plans.md

 **Pricing**

-The Free tier for Shippable CI comes with one build minion (1 core, 2GB RAM) and unlimited builds for unlimited repositories and users and is a great way to check out how Shippable CI can greatly simplify your CI workflow.
+The **Free tier** for Shippable CI comes with one build minion (1 core, 2GB RAM) and unlimited builds for unlimited repositories and users and is a great way to check out how Shippable CI can greatly simplify your CI workflow.

 Please note that if you choose your own build infrastructre, your free minion will not be constrained to 1 core, 2GB RAM and will use all capacity available on your build machine.

 As you enable more repositories or add developers to your team, you might find that your free minion is frequently busy running a build and subsequent builds are queued as a result.
 Or you might just need bigger minions.

-Our paid plan offers build minions with 2 cores, 3.75GB RAM for an introductory price of $10/month per minion.
-This price will go up to our regular price of $25/month after 6/30/2016 but customers who buy plans before that date will grandfathered into the introductory pricing as long as their subscriptions are active and in good status.
+Our **paid plan** offers build minions with 2 cores, 3.75GB RAM for an *introductory price* of $10/month per minion until 6/30/2016.
+Our regular price after 6/30/2016 is $25/month but customers who buy plans before that date will grandfathered into the introductory pricing as long as their subscriptions are active and in good status.

 With our monthly billing cycle, you can scale your CI capacity up or down every month if required!